Harkirat30/commandsNew/git.md

 *************************************

-Pre-requisite - (git checkout master and git pull origin master ) 1- Creating a new branch develop : git checkout -b develop 2- Merging with origin and making it up to date - git push origin develop
+Pre-requisite - (git checkout master and git pull origin master ) 1- Creating a new branch develop : **git checkout -b develop** (This will create a new branch from develop) 2- Merging with origin and making it up to date - git push origin develop
 # above command will merge all things to the previous branch we are in - that is master
 3- git add - this stages your changes for commiting